aditen/hw-cs-sb-classifier/README.md

-# :computer: Models Code
+# :computer: Dataset and Experiment Implementation, Model Checkpoints

-This repository contains the code base to deal with the data set that was collected from Kinderlabor exercise (types).
-It can be used to analyse the data set as well as to train (DL) models on it.
+This repository contains the code base to deal with the dataset that was collected from Kinderlabor exercise (types).
+It can be used to observe the dataset as well as to train (DL) models on it.
+The checkpoint of the models trained in the experiments are provided in this repository as well.

 # :open_file_folder: Code structure